AdaCore/gnatstudio/docs/users_guide/projects.rst

 The menu bar item :menuselection:`Project` contains several entries that act on the whole project hierarchy.
-To act on only a single project, use the contextual menu in the project view.
+To act on only a single project, use the contextual menu in the :guilabel:`Project` view.

 GPS loads a single project hierarchy at any one time.
 Some of these entries apply to the currently selected project.
 Which project is